-Alternative Principal Selection Process (continued)

-The council shall have the option to interview the recommended candidate while in closed session; and

-After any discussion, at the conclusion of the closed session, the council shall decide, in a public meeting by majority vote of the membership of the council, whether to accept or reject the recommended Principal candidate.

-If the recommended candidate is selected, and the recommended candidate accepts the offer, the name of the candidate shall be made public during the next meeting in open session.1

-If the recommended candidate is not accepted by the school council under the Alternative Principal Selection Process, then the Principal Selection process above applies.1

-If the recommended candidate is not accepted by the school council, the confidentially recommended candidate's name and the discussions of the closed session shall remain confidential under KRS 61.810(1)(f), and any documents used or generated during the closed meeting shall not be subject to an open records request as provided in KRS 61.878(1)(i) and (j).

-A school council member who is found to have disclosed confidential information regarding the proceeding of the closed session shall be subject to removal from the school council by the Kentucky Board of Education.

-Discretionary authority exercised by a school council pursuant to the statutory alternative Principal selection process shall not violate provisions of any employer-employee bargained contract existing between the District and its employees.

 Other Vacancies

 When the position to be filled in the school is other than that of Principal, the Principal, after consulting with the council in accordance with procedures established by the council, shall fill the position from a list of qualified applicants provided by the Superintendent.
 The Superintendent shall provide names of all additional applicants to the Principal upon request when qualified applicants are available.

-The Superintendent may forward to the council names of qualified applicants who have certification pending from the Education Professional Standards Board pursuant to state law.
+The Superintendent may forward to the Principal names of qualified applicants who have certification pending from the Education Professional Standards Board pursuant to state law.
 Applicants subsequently employed shall provide evidence they are certified prior to assuming the duties of their position.

 If the applicant is the spouse of the Superintendent and meets the requirements of KRS 160.380, s/he shall only be employed upon the recommendation of the Principal and the approval of a majority vote of the school council.